urbit/docs/docs/using/messaging.md

 `;` - Posts to you and others (a multiparty conversation)

-`*` - Posts to a complex audience that doesn't directly include you are.
+`*` - Posts to a complex audience that doesn't directly include you.

 ### Audience